-Expatriate Mentoring: Maximizing the Benefits of Mentoring and Knowledge Transfer Within Global Mobility
+Expatriate Mentoring: Maximising the Benefits of Mentoring and Knowledge Transfer Within Global Mobility

-One way organizations can ease the transition for newly relocated expatriates is by providing pre-departure inter-cultural training programs or language classes, but another successful way is by providing them with a mentor.
-A mentor who shares cultural experience with the expatriate can address and alleviate the difficulties international assignees often face abroad from a “human perspective.”
-It’s been shown that mentoring improves, among other things, the career commitment and job satisfaction of employees.
+One way organisations can ease the transition for newly relocated expatriates is by providing pre-departure inter-cultural training programmes or language classes, but another successful way is by providing them with a mentor.
+A mentor who shares cultural experience with the expatriate can address and alleviate the difficulties international assignees often face abroad from a “human perspective”.
+It’s been shown that mentoring improves, amongst other things, the career commitment and job satisfaction of employees.
 It also improves the relationship between the employee and the company.
 Effective mentoring generally has a positive impact upon the success of international assignments.

 Key concepts explored include:

 • A comparison between home- and host-country mentorships – their varying advantages and disadvantages

 • The relationship between the ability to adjust to a new life in one’s assignment location and the success or failure of that assignment